jsevo/taxumap/README.md

 Dataset
 > Olin, Axel (2018), “Stereotypic Immune System Development in Newborn Children”, Mendeley Data, v1

-Solely for convenience, I am providing in the `taxumap/examples/example_data` directory a pre-cleaned version of this dataset, as allowed under the `CC BY 4.0` license.
-I also provide a Jupyter Notebook to see how the data was cleaned.
+For convenience, we are providing in the `taxumap/examples/example_data` directory a pre-cleaned version of this dataset, as allowed under the `CC BY 4.0` license.
+An accompanying Jupyter Notebook is provided to demonstrated how the data was cleaned.